 Do you make any changes to words and sentences while transliterating old script?

-As a basic rule, I don’t change anything, but only transliterate letter by letter.
+As a basic rule, I don’t change anything, but only transliterate word by word, and letter by letter.
 Even if there are spelling and grammar mistakes in the original text, I will transliterate them exactly as they are and not “correct” anything, because that might have a distorting effect.

 In some cases, spelling mistakes might even play an important role – e.g. if the spelling of surnames changed over time because someone spelled it wrong on an official document.
 In other cases, the original writing style just gives you a better picture of the writer.
 When I look at the mistakes my great-great-grandfather made when he wrote a letter, it helps me see him as a real person.

 Can you really read everything?
 What happens when there’s something you can’t read?

 Despite a lot of practice, there are some handwritings even I can’t read.
 I’m glad this only happens rarely.
 A more common problem is when there are a few words or abbreviations in an otherwise legible text that I can’t decipher.
-In that case I will mark that word in my transliteration.
-And, of course, I won’t count it in when I calculate the price.
+In that case I will mark these words in my transliteration.

 How do you calculate the price for a transliteration?